jeremydaly/serverless-mysql/CONTRIBUTING.md

 The integration tests use a MySQL 8.0 container with the following configuration:

-- Host: localhost
+- Host: 127.0.0.1
 - Port: 3306
-- Database: test
+- Database: serverless_mysql_test (for local testing) or test (for GitHub Actions)
 - User: root
 - Password: password

+The MySQL container is configured with:
+- Native password authentication
+- 1000 max connections
+- Extended wait timeout (28800 seconds)

 This is configured in the `docker-compose.yml` file and used by the GitHub Actions workflow for CI.